Exploring Student-AI Interactions in Vibe Coding: Discussion

 \textbf{Platform specificity.} Our findings are grounded entirely in student experiences with the Replit platform, which is designed around an AI chat interface and an interactive prototype that deprioritizes code visibility.
 While this design makes Replit ideal for examining vibe coding, it does not reflect the full spectrum of vibe coding platforms.
 Other tools (e.g., Cursor, Copilot Agents) may provide greater transparency into generated code, tighter integration with traditional IDE workflows, or different prompting paradigms altogether.
 As such, our results should not be generalized to \textit{all} vibe coding environments without caution.
 Future work could incorporate multiple platforms to assess how specific design features shape student behavior.

 \textbf{Focus on observed behaviors, not underlying reasoning.} Our analysis centers on students’ observable actions (e.g., prompting, testing, engaging with code) and classifies them using a structured labeling scheme.
 However, we did not systematically analyze students’ spoken reasoning or reflective interview data to explain \textit{why} those behaviors occurred.
 While the think-aloud protocol and post-task interviews provide valuable context, we primarily used them to validate labeled behaviors rather than drive deeper thematic or cognitive analysis.
-As a result, we cannot fully characterize students’ intentions, mental models, metacognitive strategies, or emotional responses --- essential elements for understanding the learning and decision-making processes behind their interactions with AI tools.
+As a result, we cannot fully characterize students’ intentions, mental models, metacognitive strategies, or emotional responses.
 A complementary analysis of verbal data could provide richer insight into students’ goals, frustrations, and strategies while vibe coding.

 \textbf{Interaction frequency is not equivalent to time on task.} All quantitative results in this paper are based on counts of interaction labels (e.g., number of prompts, code edits, test cases).
 However, raw frequency does not capture \textit{how long} students spent on different activities.
 For instance, a single instance of code interpretation may involve several minutes of analysis, while five quick prompts could span less than a minute in total.
 As such, interpreting our frequency data as proportional effort or cognitive investment would be misleading.
-Future work should incorporate duration-based metrics or temporal coding to more accurately represent time allocation and sustained engagement with specific activities.
+Future work should incorporate duration-based metrics or temporal coding to accurately represent time allocation and sustained engagement with specific activities.